mvn23/pyotgw/README.md

 Returns the accepted value, `A` if the override is disabled or `None` on failure.

+On PIC16F1847, special state 'P' requests a DHW push.
+In this case, 'P' is returned on success and None on failure.
+This special state is never reflected in the status dict as we have no way to determine when this state is no longer active ('PR=W' never returns 'P').

 This method is a coroutine.

 ---